blastframe/Custom-Bone-Property/README.md

 ## License

-This add-on is licensed under the MIT License.
+This add-on is licensed under the GPL v3 License.
 See the [LICENSE](LICENSE) file for details.